jona1115/cats_dogs_acceleration/vivadoTRD_and_Petalinux/README.md

-This Tutorial will guide you on how to set up the DPU IP, and Petalinux system for development.
+This Tutorial will guide you on how to set up the DPU IP, and Petalinux system for development, including some important troubleshooting tips.

-> First two parts of this tutorial is based on [this Hackster's Tutorial](https://www.hackster.io/shreyasnr/kv260-dpu-trd-petalinux-2022-1-vivado-flow-000c0b)

 Tested and worked with:
 - Petalinux v2022.2